Leonidas-from-XIV/node-xml2js/README.md

     `explicitChildren` is set to `true`.
 Added in 0.2.5.
   * `charsAsChildren` (default `false`): Determines whether chars should be considered children if `explicitChildren` is on.
 Added in 0.2.5.
+  * `async` (default `false`): Should the callbacks be async?
+This *might* be an incompatible change if your code depends on sync execution of callbacks. xml2js 0.3 might change this default, so the recommendation is to not depend on sync execution anyway.
+Added in 0.2.6.

 Updating to new version
 =======================